 A career in political science can open doors to many job opportunities.
 When you become a political scientist, you have a wide range of responsibilities and take on many roles.
-It is a job that impacts both the private and public sectors and is one of the most versatile degrees available.
+It is a job that impacts both the private and public sectors and is one of the most versatile political science degrees available.

 What Is a Political Scientist?